Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Convergence analysis

 \item The sequence $\{\bm{y}^k\}$ converges to an optimal solution of dual problem \eqref{gen-paraobjdual}. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{sec:proof-conver-gen}. \end{proof}

-We note that the conditions on the proximal parameter sequence $\{\tau_k\}$ are quite mild and easy to satisfy.
+Note that the conditions on the proximal parameter sequence $\{\tau_k\}$ are quite mild and easy to satisfy.
 For example, one may simply set $\tau_k \equiv \tau > 0$ for all $k \geq 0$, in which case $\nu_k\equiv0$.
 Moreover, under the assumption that $\ell$ admits at least one saddle point, which is itself a rather weak requirement in convex optimization (which can be ensured by assuming a certain constraint qualification condition, e.g., MFCQ \cite{mangasarian1967fritz}), both the sequences $\{\bm{x}^k\}$ and $\{\bm{y}^k\}$ are bounded.
 Consequently, each sequence has at least one accumulation point, and by Theorem \ref{thm:convergence-gen}, any such accumulation point is an optimal solution of the respective primal or dual problem.
-In contrast, the relative-type inexact ALM \textit{without} a proximal term, proposed by Eckstein and Silva \cite{es2013practical}, only guarantees the boundedness of the sequence $\{\bm{y}^k\}$.
+In contrast, for the relative-type inexact ALM \textit{without} a proximal term proposed by Eckstein and Silva \cite{es2013practical}, one can only guarantee the boundedness of $\{\bm{y}^k\}$.

-Finally, we would like to point out that, unlike the absolute-type inexact proximal ALM \cite{lst2020asymptotically,r1976augmented}, it remains unclear whether the ripALM in Algorithm \ref{algo:ripALM-gen} can be interpreted as an application of the inexact proximal point algorithm (PPA) to the primal-dual solution mapping.
-Therefore, at present, we can only establish the global sequential convergence of the dual sequence $\{\bm{y}^k\}$ in Theorem \ref{thm:convergence-gen}, via a direct proof, which is inspired by \cite{es2013practical} but is notably more involved due to the inclusion of the proximal term $\frac{\tau_{k}}{2\sigma_{k}}\big\|\bm{x}-\bm{x}^k\big\|^2$.
-We need to invent a new recursive inequality \eqref{gen-recursion_of_xyw} that simultaneously involves both primal and dual sequences.
-Moreover, as we shall see later that, under an additional error bound condition, we can also prove the global sequential convergence of the primal sequence $\{\bm{x}^k\}$.
-This further highlights a theoretical advantage of introducing a proximal term in ripALM, compared with Eckstein and Silva's relative-type inexact ALM \cite{es2013practical}.
+Finally, we would like to point out that, unlike the absolute-type inexact proximal ALM \cite{lst2020asymptotically,r1976augmented}, it remains unclear whether our proposed rip$^2$ALM in Algorithm \ref{algo:rip2ALM} can be interpreted as an application of the inexact (preconditioned) proximal point algorithm (PPA) to the associated primal-dual solution mapping.
+Therefore, at this stage, we can only establish the global sequential convergence of the dual sequence $\{\bm{y}^k\}$ in Theorem \ref{thm:convergence-gen}, via a direct proof, which is inspired by \cite{as2016note,es2013practical} but is substantially more involved due to the presence of the preconditioned proximal term $\frac{\tau_{k}}{2\sigma_{k}}\big\|\bm{x}-\bm{x}^k\big\|^2_S$.
+In particular, we need to develop a new recursive inequality \eqref{gen-recursion_of_xyw} that simultaneously involves both primal and dual sequences.
+Moreover, as we shall see later that, under an additional error bound condition, we can also prove the global sequential convergence of the primal sequence $\{\bm{x}^k\}$, which fails to hold for Eckstein and Silva's relative-type inexact ALM \cite{es2013practical}.
+This further highlights another theoretical advantage of introducing a (preconditioned) proximal term in rip$^2$ALM.